pbissonho/koin.dart/website/docs/start/quickstart/dart.md

 ## Getting Started with Dart

-> This tutorial lets you write a Dart application and use Koin inject and retrieve your components.
+This tutorial lets you write a Dart application and use Koin inject and retrieve your components.

 ## Setup

-First, check that the `koin-core` dependency is added like below:
+First, check that the `koin` package dependency is added like below:

 | Package                                                                            | Pub                                                                                                    |
 | ---------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |